 Eddie Staub is the Founder of Eagle Ranch, a community uniquely designed to help make life better for children and families going through a crisis.
-For nearly 35 years, Eagle Ranch has served as Georgia’s foremost family reunification program.
+Since 1985, Eagle Ranch has served as Georgia’s foremost family reunification program.

 Born and raised in Birmingham, Alabama, Eddie graduated with a B.S. in Science Education from Auburn University and was a member of the varsity baseball team.
 He also has a master’s degree in Physiology from Auburn.

 Eddie has participated in Leadership Georgia and has been honored for Eagle Ranch’s contributions to youth and families throughout Georgia.
 He has appeared on local and national broadcasts, including CNN, and has been the subject of print media outlets including Southern Living and U.S. News and World Report, among others.
 He is a regular speaker at civic clubs, churches and community organizations throughout the Southeast.

 Eddie is married to the former Kayanne Morris of Atlanta, and they have five children.